-The Marshall Plan was a four-year, $13 billion (more than $100 billion in today's dollars) plan to provide assistance for Europe's economic recovery.
+The Marshall Plan was a four-year, $13 billion (more than $100 billion in today's dollars) plan to provide assistance for Europe's economic recovery at the end of World War II.
 More than an aid program, it sought to modernize Western Europe's economies and launch them on a path to prosperity and integration; to restore Western Europe's faith in democracy and capitalism; to enmesh the region firmly in a Western economic association and eventually a military alliance.
 It was the linchpin of America's strategy to meet the Soviet threat.
 It helped to trigger the Cold War and, eventually, to win it.

 Greg Behrman is the Henry Kissinger Fellow for Foreign Policy at The Aspen Institute.
 He is the author of The Invisible People: How the U.S. Has Slept Trough the Global AIDS Pandemic, The Greatest Humanitarian Catastrophe of Our Time (Free Press; June 2004).
 The New York Times called the book, "[w]ell researched and unsparing," and an "important volume."
 The Baltimore Sun lauded the "eloquent history" as "[m]arvelous."
 The Washington Post Book World suggested that it was "[a]head of its time."